uktrade/dit-clamav-rest/README.md

     POST /v2/scan
     POST /v2/scan-chunked

-    400 (bad request) if none, or more than one file is spefified 401 (not authoirised) if you don't specify credentials or credentials invalid 413 (too large) if the content sent is too large (default is 1Gb)
+    200 (ok) if virus check completes and no virus found 400 (bad request) if none, or more than one file is spefified 401 (not authoirised) if you don't specify credentials or credentials invalid 413 (too large) if the content sent is too large (default is 1Gb)